damilarelana/goQuiz/README.md

 A simple Golang implementation of a Quiz that:

-* asks a user a simple questions
+* asks a user simple maths questions
 * validates their answer
 * computes their % correct answer
 * times the user in between questions